-This is a hospital based 24-month certificate program accredited by the Commission on Dental Accreditation and is located at the Women and Children’s Hospital of Buffalo.
-The Women and Children's Hospital of Buffalo is a 225-bed pediatric hospital with its own obstetrical unit.
-It is the only free standing children’s hospital in New York and has been nationally ranked by U.S. News and World Report.
+This hospital-based, accredited program is located at the Women and Children’s Hospital of Buffalo — a a 225-bed pediatric hospital with its own obstetrical unit.
+Women and Children’s Hospital is the only free-standing children’s hospital in New York and has been nationally ranked by U.S. News and World Report.

 Rotations to medicine, anesthesia, the emergency room and specialty pediatric clinics are also included.
 Limited time is also spent teaching pre-doctoral dental students in the hospital and university clinics.

 The clinical facilities include 18 operatories in an outpatient clinic on the medical campus, and clinical facilities at the Women and Children’s Hospital of Buffalo, private practice sites, the UB School of Dental Medicine and a mobile dental van.

 The program in pediatric dentistry is accredited by the Commission on Dental Accreditation and has been granted the accreditation status of accredited without reporting requirements.
 The Commission is a specialized accrediting body recognized by the United States Department of Education.
 The Commission on Dental Accreditation can be contacted at (312) 440-4653 or at 211 East Chicago Avenue, Chicago, IL 60611.
 The Commission’s web address is www.ada.org/en/coda.

 This is a 24-month certificate program, commencing in July.
 The Master’s degree is offered as an optional three-year program.

 Elias J. Kaufman, DMD, Emeritus

 Margaret Certo, DDS

 Joli Chou, DMD, MD